The definitive guide to the PTA

 1. Double your event profits with match funding - ask parents if their employers run match funding schemes

-2. Earn money as parents spend online, using automatic donations raised by Amazon Smile or Easyfundraising
+2. Earn money as parents spend online, using automatic donations raised by Amazon Smile or Easyfundraising.

 3. Ask parents to support with actions not money.
 Check out Ralloo, which partners fundraisers with brands willing to sponsor them in exchange for a bit of engagement, either answering a survey or tweeting about the brand.